Dear Fellow Church Members,

 I am the mother of not one, but two children with special needs.
 We have moved three times in the last five years, requiring us to find a new church family, and while it can be challenging to find a new church community that your family can thrive in, it becomes even harder when you're not sure if every member of your own family will be fully accepted and loved for who they are.

-It's estimated that 80% of special needs families do not attend church.
+It's estimated that around 90% of special needs families do not attend church.
 And while I don't know if this heartbreakingly high number is because not all of them are Christian, I do know that there are lots of Christian special needs families who do not attend church because it is too hard to get there on Sundays.
 Because the church is not accommodating their children and so church is more of a burden than a family.
 Because they've been hurt by comments their fellow church members or workers have said to them.
 These special needs parents need to spend time worshiping the Lord, where they can release their worries and their children into the hands of loving church members, if only for an hour or two each week.
 That hour or two of respite in the presence of the Lord and a supportive church community is a gift to a special needs parent with all the extra stress and burdens they carry as they care for their families.

 They say it takes a village to raise a child, and a special needs child needs a godly and intentional one.
 The church can and should be the place where ALL children are loved and nurtured and accommodated by their church family.

 Some men came, bringing to him [Jesus] a paralytic, carried by four of them.
 Since they could not get him to Jesus because of the crowd, they made an opening in the roof above Jesus, and after digging through it, lowered the mat the paralyzed man was lying on.
 When Jesus saw their faith, he said to the paralytic "Son, your sins are forgiven."
 Mark 2:4-6